jeappen/poly-intersect/README.md

-# Well Formed Polygons and Plygon Intersection
+# Well Formed Polygons and Polygon Intersection
-# DSA Course Assignment #1
+## DSA Course Assignment #1

 Given a bunch of polygons, determine if they are all well-formed, and if so, whether they form an interconnected region.
 Find the “shortest” path to each polygon from the initial polygon.